m9iv/vscode-user-config/README.md

 ### VSCode User Settings

-Typescript, JS, JSX - single quotes, without parentheses.
+Typescript, JS, JSX - single quotes, without semicolons at the end of the lines.

-CSS, HTML - double quotes, with parentheses.
+CSS, HTML - double quotes, with semicolons at the end of the lines.